Music of Grim Fandango: Critical reception

 The soundtrack was very well received at its original release, and it continued to receive praise years after, often considered one of the best game soundtracks of all time.

 At its original release, IGN called it a "beautiful soundtrack that you'll find yourself listening to even after you're done with the game".
-SEMO said "the compositions and performances are so good that listening to this album on a stand-alone basis can make people feel like they're in a bar back then".
+Chris Huelsbeck of Square Enix Music Online said "the compositions and performances are so good that listening to this album on a stand-alone basis can make people feel like they're in a bar back then".
 RPGFan said, "the pieces are beautifully composed, wonderfully played (...). has a stellar soundtrack with music that easily stands alone outside the context of the game.
 This CD was an absolute pleasure to listen to and comes highly recommended".
 Game Revolution in its game review praised it as one of the "most memorable soundtracks ever to grace the inside of a cranial cavity where an eardrum used to be".
-20 years later ABC noted retrospectively that since the original release of the soundtrack it had been consistently praised; despite the technical limitations imposed on its original production "it was still considered [at the time of its release] a stellar album to listen to, even without the context of the game, which speaks to the composer's tremendous skill and musicality".
+Twenty years later, ABC noted retrospectively that since the original release of the soundtrack it had been consistently praised; despite the technical limitations imposed on its original production "it was still considered [at the time of its release] a stellar album to listen to, even without the context of the game, which speaks to the composer's tremendous skill and musicality".

 Years after the release, the soundtrack continued to receive critical acclaim.
 Kotaku noted in 2011 that "it remains as killer today as it was when the game launched in 1998".
 PC Gamer in its 2014 list of Top 100 Games, acclaimed Grim Fandango for including "one of the best soundtracks in PC gaming history".
 In 2017 Fact magazine also listed it as one of the "100 best video game soundtracks of all time".
 Kotaku noted that even among other lauded games that were successful in incorporating jazz in their scores to great advantage (EarthBound, The Operative: No One Lives Forever, and L.A.
 Noire), Grim Fandangos stood apart.
 Further comparing it with L.A.
 Noire, Kotaku added that it "doesn't come close to the variety and vivaciousness of McConnell's Grim Fandango score.
 From the dark, plunger-muted swing of 'Swanky Maximo' to the mellow, guitar-accompanied lobby-trombone of the appropriately named 'Frustration Man', it's simply good, video game-related or no".
 It further lauded "the epic saxophone of 'She Sailed Away', the chord-less free jazz of 'Blue Casket Bop', or the menacing bari sax/bass clarinet duet of 'Rubacava'" as highlights of an overall outstanding score.
 Alternative Magazine Online in 2015 noted that upon its original release it "instantly became one of the greatest video game soundtracks of all time" and that the remastered version went even further.